loopwerk/loopwerk.io/content/articles/2026-02-17-plausible.md

 And it doesn't stop there.
 Funnels and revenue tracking are also locked to the paid cloud version.
 Look, I don't mind that some premium features are reserved for the cloud version.
 But bot filtering isn't a nice-to-have; it's what makes the numbers meaningful.
 Without it, at least for sites like mine that get hammered by bots, the self-hosted version is essentially useless.

-Plausible talks up being open source, but just offering managed hosting and backups should be enough to justify a paid tier.
-Instead, they strip out core functionality to push you towards it.
+Offering managed hosting and backups should be enough to justify a paid tier.
+Instead, Plausible talks up being open source while they strip out core functionality to push you towards it.
 Personally I'm looking for alternatives.
 More on that soon.